littlebizzy/slickstack/README.md

 ## The Basics

 Much of modern computing history can be traced back to one thing: [Unix](https://en.wikipedia.org/wiki/Unix).
 Indeed, one of the only things about web servers tbat hasn't changed in several decades is the shell (bash) language.
-Keeping long-term support and simplicity in mind, SlickStack is coded entirely in bash scripts.
+Keeping the same pragmatism and simplicity in mind that inspired LittleBizzy's managed hosting approach, SlickStack is coded entirely in bash.
+While there are certainly arguments to be made about the benefits of programming languages such as Python or Ruby, the truth is that provisioning a server with WordPress isn't very complicated, and every server always comes with [shell built into it](https://www.infoworld.com/article/2893519/linux/perl-python-ruby-are-nice-bash-is-where-its-at.html).